Edit profile

 I N S C T S

-I N S C T S is an ongoing multimedia project that documents the solutions insect farming offers to global environmental and social challenges.
-Striving for a global overview, the project focuses on both the people working towards change and those who would benefit from it.
-Insects may be fed on organic waste, integrating it back into the system as biofertilizers and feed for animals that eat insects in their natural diet.
+𝗜 𝗡 𝗦 𝗖 𝗧 𝗦 is an ongoing documentary project exploring the potential of insect farming as a local response to global environmental and social challenges.
+Through a hybrid body of work - combining documentary photography, microscope images, audio interviews, and video - I have been researching how insect farming, a practice rooted in both ancestral knowledge and cutting-edge research, promotes more equitable and regenerative agricultural models.
 Farming insects could make smallholder farmers less dependent on expensive - and environmentally costly - imported products: a pathway to community sovereignty.
-Additionally in industrial contexts insect farming is an emerging sector handling the increasing amount of organic waste, with the potential to lessen the environmental impact of the agri-industrial sector.
-A special chapter is dedicated to “Insectos Por La Paz”, a social initiative created by a young woman: Karol Barragàn Fonseca, that illustrates the change insect farming can promote in the Global South.
-The photographs were taken in research centers, farms, communities and companies in Europe (The Netherlands, France, Spain, Italy, Portugal), Colombia, Thailand, Malaysia and in the U.S. (California and Texas).
+Additionally in urban industrial contexts insect farming is an emerging sector handling the increasing amount of organic waste, reducing greenhouse gas emissions and mitigating our global environmental impact.
+The photographs were taken in research centers, farms, communities and companies in Europe (The Netherlands, France, Spain, Italy, Portugal), Colombia, Thailand, Malaysia and in U.S. (California and Texas). 𝗜 𝗡 𝗦 𝗖 𝗧 𝗦 will culminate in a photobook that charts the history of our perceptions of – and relationships with – insects.

 Similarly, the five contemporary photographers PHotoESPAÑA is nominating for FUTURES this year are developing work that stands out on today’s scene, offering five different yet complementary perspectives that provide an overview of contemporary practices, ranging from documentary (Umberto Diecinove) to a type of expanded photography that incorporates performance (Monica Egido), to work with the photobook format (Irene Zottola) and conceptual photography (Laura San Segundo and Rita Puig-Serra Costa).
 In 2022, PHotoESPAÑA closely tracked these artists’ progress.